Johnny Roland: Early life

-College
+College football

 Roland played college football at the University of Missouri.
-In 1962, he rushed for 830 yards, seventh best total in the nation, and scored 78 points, ninth in the nation.
+In 1962, he rushed for 830 yards, seventh best total in the nation, and scored 78 points, ninth in the nation, leading the Tigers in both categories as well as kickoff returns.
 This rushing total included 155 yards against Oklahoma State University and 104 against Iowa State University.
+As a 19-year old sophomore, his college coaches found Roland skilled in all aspects of football, including blocking and tackling and not only running, as well as being alert, smart and quick to learn.

 One of his most notable games that season was his first varsity game, where he rushed for 171 yards and three touchdowns.
-That season, Roland earned his first All-Big Eight Conference honor.
+That season, Roland earned his first of three All-Big Eight Conference honors.
+His teammates included future NFL player Andy Russell.

-Thought to have stolen a pair of tires, Roland was forced to leave the team and the school during the 1963 season and worked that year in Kansas City.
+Thought to have stolen a pair of tires, Roland was suspended by the school for the fall semester.
+Forced to leave the team and the school during the 1963 season, he worked that year in Kansas City.
+It was later reported he had nothing to do with the theft, and his coach Dan Devine would not have blamed Roland for leaving Missouri for another school.
 He was welcomed back to the team in 1964 and was moved to the defensive back position.
 He led his team to a 6–3–1 record and was again chosen as an All-Big Eight Conference player.
+He led the team in punt and kickoff returns in 1964 and interceptions in 1965.

-In 1965, Roland led the Tigers to an 8–2–1 record and a victory in the 1966 Sugar Bowl over the Florida Gators, 20–18.
+In 1965, Roland led the Tigers to an 8–2–1 record and a victory in the 1966 Sugar Bowl over the Florida Gators and Steve Spurrier, 20–18, in which he threw a touchdown pass.
 That season, he was named the team's captain, was voted a College All-American, and again was on the All-Big Eight team.
 By being named the captain of the 1965 team, Roland was the first African-American to serve as the captain for any University of Missouri athletic team.

+After his senior year, Roland played in the Senior Bowl, Coaches All-America Game and College All Star Game.

-Roland had his jersey retired (#23) by Missouri and was inducted to the College Football Hall of Fame in 2005.
+Roland had his jersey retired (#23) by Missouri and was inducted to the College Football Hall of Fame in 1998.
+He was inducted into University of Missouri Hall of Fame in 1990.
+In 2012, he was selected as a Southeastern Conference Legend.